akinomyoga/ble.sh/README.md

 ## Basic settings

-User setttings can be placed into the Bash script `~/.blerc` which are to be sourced during the load of `ble.sh`.
+User setttings can be placed into the Bash script `~/.blerc` which will be sourced during the load of `ble.sh`.
 If you want to change the default path to the settings, you can add the option `--rcfile INITFILE` to `source ble.sh`.
+A template of `~/.blerc` is available as the file `blerc` in the repository.

 **Vim mode**